-This course will offer an in depth understanding of the rule of the game of basketball, as well as actual lab time moving through the mechanics of two person on court officiating.
-The course will incorporate the use of and certification from the Minnesota State High School League basketball exam.
-Lab time arranged.
-(Prerequisites: None.
-Recommended Entry Skills/Knowledge: Instructor's permission; college level reading).
+This course will offer an in-depth understanding of the rules of the game of basketball, as well as actual lab time moving through the mechanics of two person, on-court officiating.
+The course will incorporate the use of National Federation of High Schools supplemental tools, the Minnesota State High School League supplemental tools, as well as requiring acquisition of certification from, the Minnesota State High School League.
+This certification will be the result of taking the NFHS/MSHSL basketball exam.
+Lab time will be arranged.
+(Prerequisites: None).

-PHED 2261 Officiating Principles 3 credits: 3 hours lecture/week styles, legalities and professional ethics.
+PHED 2261 Officiating Principles

+This course provides the foundation and professional skills required to become a sports official.
+Topics covered include the development of philosophy of the game, personal styles, legalities and professional ethics.
 The application of conflict resolution techniques while applying the rules of the game to provide fair competition and meaningful participation in events for student-athletes, coaches, spectators and officials is stressed.
 Other areas explored include continuing education opportunities and networking.
 (Prerequisites: None).